 A charcoal grill can be more difficult to clean and takes a little longer to set up, but if you want a good crust on a steak, it’s definitely worth it.

 Other than that, there’s really not a lot of difference in taste between foods cooked with charcoal and foods cooked with gas.
 So it all really depends on functionality and personal preference in this battle.
-Personally, I prefer charcoal for its aesthetic appeal.
+Some prefer charcoal for its aesthetic appeal.